bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsFireResistant_0EDQmMlDr4wOieHoEptGkG/Documentation.md

-Informs whether the cable is fire resistant.
+Indicates whether the cable is fire resistant.